wlillisdev/quiz-master/README.md

 - Children Quizz
-  - Children Quiz section will be added at a later date, to broden the reach of the website.
+  - Children Quizzes section will be added at a later date, to broaden the reach of the website.

 - Subscription Section
   - The site will initally have a number of quizzes free for everyone.
 But there will be an option for users to sign up to a monthly subscription service where they get exclusive quizzes every month.